-PIANC WG158 provides some guidance on this factor, noting that this factor may increase to 1,600-2,000 TEU/m/annum in time, pointing out that this industry benchmark is appropriate for well-planned and well-equipped facilities handling large mainline container vessels.
+PIANC WG158 provides some guidance on this facto, noting that this factor may increase to 1,600-2,000 TEU/m/annum in time, pointing out that this industry benchmark is appropriate for wellplanned and well-equipped facilities handling large mainline container vessels

 Information provided by PoM provides quay line productivity comparisons.
-This is depicted in the figure below and demonstrates that current quay line productivity at the Port of Melbourne is around $1,100-1,400\ TEU/m/annum$.
+This is depicted in the figure below and demonstrates that current quay line productivity at the Port of Melbourne is around 1,100 - 1,400 TEU/m/annum.

 The quay line productivity that results at each of the PoM terminals is depicted in the following sections.
 When viewing these, it should be noted that there are several ways in which the same quay line performance can be achieved.
-For example, the maximum cranes on the berthline at a lower crane utilisation can produce similar quay line productivity rates to fewer cranes at higher levels of crane utilisation.
+For example, the maximum cranes on the berthline at 140,000 TEU/crane/annum can be produce similar quay line productivity rates to fewer cranes at higher levels of crane utilisation.

-Figure 27 Quay Line Productivity Comparisons in TEU/m/annum (reproduced from PoM supplied data)
+Figure 29 Quay Line Productivity Comparisons in TEU/m/annum (reproduced from PoM supplied data)